mroberts1/BOOTSTRA.386/manual/index.md

 It's like I've been handed a revolver to change channels and I fear I may turn it on myself!" she starts to tremble.

 I open my eyes and look around, I feel like it's needed.
-I respond, "Ms. Jones, are you ok?".
-She doesn't responsd but goes on
+I respond, "Ms. Jones, are you OK?".
+She doesn't respond but goes on

 "I don't want to operate a computer, I want to do my work!